rodneyosodo/bookish-rotary-phone-blog/blog3-12factor.md

-# Blog 3 First half of the 12 factor app
+# Blog 3 First half of the 12-factor app

 ## Introduction

 Because many businesses wish to avoid relying solely on third-party technologies, it may be more helpful to examine the ideas that underpin an application design.
 This will also assist you in evaluating and comparing various solutions for resolving the underlying difficulties.
-Heroku, as a platform on which hundreds or millions of apps are deployed, has had to isolate the basic design principles for cloud-based applications and provide an environment that makes them simple to create and manage.
+Heroku, as a platform on which hundreds of millions of apps are deployed, has had to isolate the basic design principles for cloud-based applications and provide an environment that makes them simple to create and manage.
 The 12-Factor App is a manifesto that describes these ideas.

-The first part of this post walks through the first six factors and reworks a simple arduino IoT application with them in mind.
+The first part of this post walks through the first six factors and reworks a simple Arduino IoT application with them in mind.
 Part 2 continues with the remaining six factors, demonstrating how this design allows easier integration with containerization technologies like Docker.
-I won't cover advanced container orchestration but we would recommend you to give it a shot
+I won't cover advanced container orchestration but we would recommend you give it a shot

 ## 1. Codebase

 Yup, GitHub

 We start with where our [codebase](https://github.com/JKUATSES/2021-project-hack/tree/main/Software) is located.
-If you are a Software Developer you have definitely interacted with Github.
-I personally love Github but I also have preference for Gitlab.
-Initially I was using Gitlab for CI CD because they had a robust pipepline but came Guthub actions.
+If you are a Software Developer you have interacted with Github.
+I personally love Github but I also have a preference for Gitlab.
+Initially, I was using Gitlab for CI-CD because they had a robust pipeline but came Github actions.
 I can't lie to you, it was a great feature.
-They have added a ton of features till now I wonder how people use othe platforms.
+They have added a ton of features till now I wonder how people use other platforms.

 Github makes it easy to contribute to open source.
-Many if not all the software developers have an account at github.
+Many if not all the software developers have an account at GitHub.
 This makes the user base increase thus you can interact with many people's projects.
-No lie, nearly every opensource tool you'll find while scouting the internet is hosted on github.
-If your project is open source, GitHub is free to use, and it contains a wiki and issue tracker that make things simple and provide more extensive documentation and get feedback.
+No lie, nearly every open-source tool you'll find while scouting the internet is hosted on Github.
+If your project is open-source, GitHub is free to use, and it contains a wiki and issue tracker that makes things simple and provide more extensive documentation and get feedback.
 To contribute, just fork a project, make your changes, and submit a pull request via the GitHub web app or their new cli.

-With excellent wiki files you can be able to build the documentation of your project inside the wiki files.
+With excellent wiki files, you can be able to build the documentation of your project inside the wiki files.
 Their blog has guides on nearly every issue related to git.
-If you can't find it make stackeroverflow your companion in your journey of attaining greatnest.
-You can also write good formatted markdown.
+If you can't find it make StackOverflow your companion in your journey of attaining greatness.
+You can also write a well-formatted markdown.

 We were able to use Github actions and track changes in your code across versions.
 Much like using Microsoft Word or Google Drive, you can have a version history of your code so that previous versions are not lost with every iteration.